adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

 ## Test Cases

-Each class being test has a corresponding test case class, sharing the package and filename of the class being test, however the filename is post-fixed with "Test".
+Each class being tested has a corresponding test case class, sharing the package and filename of the class being tested, however the filename is post-fixed with "Test".

 For example, to test: